suelopoder/web3-playground/README.md

 ## Running locally

-`yarn local` To run a local node
+`yarn local` To run a local node.

-`yarn deploy` To deploy Raflle contract on local node
+On a new terminal tab do `yarn deploy` to deploy Raflle contract on local node.

-When the raffle can be ended you can run `yarn endRound` to do so.
+Now we can start the frontend by doing: `cd frontend; yarn start`.
+User can join the raffle contract.

+On a third terminal we can end raffle round by doing `yarn endRound`.
+Frontend should reflect the new status.

 ## Run Tests